grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 - **You can use first person plural, such as "we".**

   Our style normally prefers second person ("you") and avoids first person ("I"/"we").
-  Release notes, like blog posts, use a more conversational tone and often use first person plural: "We’ve made multi-tenant queries available."
+  Release notes, like blog posts, use a more conversational tone and often use first person plural: "We've made multi-tenant queries available."

   If you receive an error messages from Vale linter, you can use [Skip rules](https://grafana.com/docs/writers-toolkit/review/lint-prose/#skip-rules) to ignore checks for the `Grafana.We` rule.
 You can use this check at the beginning of your file after the front matter:
   `<!-- vale Grafana.We = NO -->`